Research Scholarships - Overseas

-The School of Informatics will be enhancing the Global Research Scholarship scheme by offering two further internally sponsored awards, covering the difference between home and overseas PhD fees.
+The School of Informatics will be enhancing the Edinburgh Global Research Scholarship scheme by offering additional internally sponsored awards, covering the difference between home and overseas PhD fees.
 New overseas applicants are eligible, and the award covers the full 3 years of fees.

 The scheme is highly competitive.
 Candidates are ranked at School level, and selected at College level, on the basis of their scholarship application and the two references submitted with their PhD application.
 Candidates apply to the Scholarships Office.

 The British Council is a good source of information for non-UK student funding opportunities.